 Why is demo-trading not a problem first?
 Well, for one thing, you’ve got to learn how the trading platform you ‘re using works, before you try to get into it.
 You should not knowingly want to risk money simply because you didn’t completely appreciate how the trading process functions.

-Next, trading live is a recipe to lose money, before you actually learned how to trade your method.
+Next, trading in a live account without demo first is a recipe to lose money, before you actually learned how to trade your method.
 You need to have the screen time and get some ‘runs on the board’ as well as some consistency before you commit to the market risk of real capital.

-However, I do not advocate wasting too much time on demo trading, 1 to 3 months is the perfect time after you’ve mastered a business strategy.
-But of course, before you can try to exchange in real currency, you need to prototype your system of trading to get to know it.
+However, I do not advocate wasting too much time on demo trading, 1 to 3 months is the perfect time after you’ve mastered a forex strategy that works for you.
+But of course, before you can try to trade in a real account, you need to understand master your system of trading to get to know it.
 That will help you avoid unnecessarily losing money.